ystia/ystia.github.io/_posts/2018-08-14-gcp-sample-app.md

 ```

 The application is deployed now, it is listening to notifications of file
 uploaded in your input storage bucket.

+The application can now be used to detect faces and text in images that will
+be uploaded, as described in next section.

+# Use the application <a name="UseApp"></a>

 Upload an image containing faces or text in this input storage/bucket,
 either through the Google Cloud console, or using the `gsutil cp` CLI, and 30